openwi-re/editions/006/edition.md

 [The Roomba Ain't No Spy](http://gizmodo.com/roomba-ceo-swears-that-he-will-never-sell-maps-of-users-1797339735) // iRobot's CEO has promised that the company will never sell confidential data about its customer's homes.
 But some remain skeptical.

-[The iPhone 8 and the Galaxy Note 8 Leak Online](https://www.androidheadlines.com/2017/07/supposed-front-panels-of-galaxy-note-8-iphone-8-leak-online.html) // The font panels of the iPhone 8 and the Galaxy Note 8 have leaked online, and they both seem to be going in the same borderless direction.
+[The iPhone 8 and the Galaxy Note 8 Leak Online](https://www.androidheadlines.com/2017/07/supposed-front-panels-of-galaxy-note-8-iphone-8-leak-online.html) // The front panels of the iPhone 8 and the Galaxy Note 8 have leaked online, and they both seem to be going in the same borderless direction.

 ### The Web